Who wouldn’t want to know a few new frugal hacks to save money?

 We all know people who skip their round at the bar or take handfuls of sauce sachets from their local fast food restaurant all in the name of saving money.

-If you want to do that then you are more like an extreme cheapskate that a frugal person.
+If you want to do that then you are more like an extreme cheapskate than a frugal person.

 Firstly, most frugal people are not in the habit of frequenting fast food places because they know they can make a far superior meal at a much cheaper price at home.

-And secondly, in my book taking a handful of sauce sachets from a restaurant is not frugal or cheap, it’s stealing.
+And secondly, in my book taking a handful of sauce sachets from a restaurant is not frugal it’s cheap.

 Rather than you forever working for your money and chasing more and more of it, just to keep still.